AlainParadis/designschool/_topics/page-layout-output.md

 downloads:
 description:
 details: |

+  - At this point, their publication will be complete.
+  - This assignment focuses on 3 output methods.
+  - This assignment would replace the one in CG5, which would go away.

   ## Booklet

-  - Students will you the Create Booklet feature to impose the document pages.
+  - Students will use the Create Booklet feature to impose the document pages.
+  - The result will be an imposed PDF file with all printer's marks.

   ## PDF

   - Output a PDF for the screen
   - Output a PDF for press, with bleeds & printers marks.
+  - Their table of contents will have hyperlinks to pages.
+  - Embedded video?
+Other interactive elements?

   ## e-PUB